Samsung/tizen-docs/docs/application/dotnet/guides/pims/contacts.md

     </privileges>
     ```

-2. To use the methods and properties of the Tizen.Pims.Contacts and [Tizen.Pims.Contacts.ContactsViews](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsViews.html) namespaces, include them in your application:
+2. To use the methods and properties of the Tizen.Pims.Contacts and [Tizen.Pims.Contacts.ContactsViews](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Contacts.ContactsViews.html) namespaces, include them in your application:

-    ```
+    ```csharp
     using Tizen.Pims.Contacts;
     using Tizen.Pims.Contacts.ContactsViews;
     ```